mwcproject/mwc-qt-wallet/DOC_QA/testing_scenario.md

 Validate tab order, resize.

 Validate the status bar.
-Only network shouls be there, no Listeners status.
+Only network should be there, no Listeners status.

 Check 'Help' at the bottom right